Wayde-Ouadie/Garbage_Collector-42/README.md

-# G_Collector
+# Garbage_collector

-G_Collector is a simple memory management utility implemented in C. It provides functions for managing a linked list of allocated memory blocks, allowing for easy tracking and cleanup of dynamically allocated memory.
+Garbage_collector is a simple memory management utility implemented in C. It provides functions for managing a linked list of allocated memory blocks, allowing for easy tracking and cleanup of dynamically allocated memory.

 ## Files

-### 1. g_collector.h
+### 1. garbage_collector.h

-This header file contains the definitions of the data structures and function prototypes used in the G_Collector utility.
+This header file contains the definitions of the data structures and function prototypes used in the Garbage_collector utility.

 - `typedef struct s_col`: Defines a structure for a node in the linked list, containing a pointer to allocated memory (`ptr`) and a pointer to the next node (`next`).